akihiko okamura: the memories of others

 Okamura’s photographs have rarely been seen before, and show a unique artistic view of Ireland at this time.
 What makes his work stand out is that he chose to make Ireland his home.
 Among all the international photographers working at that time, Okamura stood out for his commitment to the history of Ireland and Northern Ireland.

-Akihiko Okamura: The Memories of Others opens on Friday 13th June in Art Gallery 4, Ulster Museum.
+Akihiko Okamura: The Memories of Others is now open in Art Gallery 4, Ulster Museum.
 No booking needed.